 No, that is not possible.
 Plants are produced across multiple sites so we do not offer a collection service.

 All prices mentioned on our website include VAT.
-That means 6% for plants and 21% for non-plant products, such as books, calendars, posters etc. In your order confirmation email, the VAT will be clearly marked.
+In your order confirmation email, the VAT will be clearly marked.

 We hope you will be completely satisfied with our products and service but in the event of a complaint, please contact us as soon as possible via email on firstname.lastname@example.org, clearly quoting your order number and the nature of your complaint.
 We will always acknowledge receipt of your email and we will work with you to find a suitable solution as soon as possible.